Activities

 4. Secure basic technical infrastructure & skills

-“Digital transformation describes the holistic adaptation process of an organization through the integration of modern technologies.
-The switch from analog working methods to digital formats and electronic data transfer requires a rethink in almost all areas” aconium.
+“Digital transformation describes the holistic adaptation process of an organisation through the integration of modern technologies.
+The switch from analog working methods to digital formats and electronic data transfer requires a rethink in almost all areas” aconium [23]

 In the early stages of your data-driven journey it is crucial to secure basic technical infrastructure and skills in your administration.
 You may need to contract new experts but regardless of that you will need to push the digital skills and understanding of your current staff.
-This basic understanding incluedes modern public digital services, data analytics, open data, the sensible use of AI models and cybersecurity.
+This basic understanding includes modern public digital services, data analytics, open data, the sensible use of AI models and cybersecurity supported by EU digital competence frameworks and public-sector training initiatives [20][24].
 The goal is to enhance the awareness of the staff towards the possibilities and risks digitalisation holds to improve public services.

 Data literacy as basic knowledge

-To get Fit for the digital world of work you can use E-Learnings.
+To get Fit for the digital world of work you can use E-Learning.
 They offer a comprehensive approach, independent of time and place!

 eGovernment MONITOR of the D21 initiative: annual study on the acceptance and use of digital administrative services in Germany, Austria and Switzerland.
 By collecting data and publishing information on this topic, the initiative hopes to see a significant increase in the awareness and use of online services in the coming years.
 [25]